stoerr/workloglet/Specification.md

 A simple web page with:

 - A dropdown menu listing the last 20 tasks, based on the last 3 worklog files.
 The entries in the dropdown are sorted by the most recent date, but should be unique.
 - A text input field for new task entry.
 It should only be shown if the 'Other' entry is selected in the dropdown.
 - A text area for description.
 - A submit button and a skip button, and a "List" button.
 - Error messages for any issues encountered.
 - If the submission was successful, the application closes itself and also the browser tab.
 No alert or anything.
 - If the skip button is pressed, the application closes itself and also the browser tab.
 No alert or anything.
 - The "List" button goes to the list page.
 The list page should be opened with window.open so that it can be closed by script again.

 ### List page - listing the work

 A simple web page with:

-- A table listing all entries from the last 3 worklog files.
+- A table listing all entries from the last 3 worklog files (or alternatively, a grouped layout using divs).
 - The entries should be grouped by day, with the date and weekday as a header.
-- For each day the entries should be grouped by task.
+- For each day, the entries should be grouped by task.
 For each task, the time and descriptions should be listed.
 - A quit button that terminates the application and closes the browser tab.
 The quit button should be sticky at the bottom of the page.

+*Note:* Although the specification mentions a table, using a grouped layout with divs (as implemented) is acceptable if it meets the grouping requirements and provides a responsive, MacOS-inspired UI.

 ## Cron Job Example